Tsusai/SnapRaid-ShadowCopy/README.md

 - Edit SnapRaid-ShadowCopy.ps1
    - In the User Editable Section:
-     - Add Drives to be ignored (non-snapraid data disk, like parity and OS)
+     - Add Drives to be ignored (non-snapraid data disk, like parity and OS).
+Must have trailing \
      - Select days you want scrubs to occur as a comma separated list (ie "Sunday","Tuesday","Friday")
      - Edit Command/Parameter to your liking